Network concepts for applications in Azure Kubernetes Service (AKS)

 Although capabilities like service endpoints or UDRs are supported with both kubenet and Azure CNI, the support policies for AKS define what changes you can make.
 For example:

 - If you manually create the virtual network resources for an AKS cluster, you're supported when configuring your own UDRs or service endpoints.

-- If the Azure platform automatically creates the virtual network resources for your AKS cluster, it isn't supported to manually change those AKS-managed resources to configure your own UDRs or service endpoints.
+- If the Azure platform automatically creates the virtual network resources for your AKS cluster, you can't manually change those AKS-managed resources to configure your own UDRs or service endpoints.

 Ingress controllers work at layer 7, and can use more intelligent rules to distribute application traffic.
-A common use of an Ingress controller is to route HTTP traffic to different applications based on the inbound URL.
+Ingress controllers typically route HTTP traffic to different applications based on the inbound URL.

 Network security groups

 Network policy is a Kubernetes feature available in AKS that lets you control the traffic flow between pods.
-You can choose to allow or deny traffic based on settings such as assigned labels, namespace, or traffic port.
-Network security groups are more for the AKS nodes, not pods.
-The use of network policies is a more suitable, cloud-native way to control the flow of traffic.
-As pods are dynamically created in an AKS cluster, the required network policies can be automatically applied.
+You allow or deny traffic to the pod based on settings such as assigned labels, namespace, or traffic port.
+While network security groups are better for AKS nodes, network policies are a more suited, cloud-native way to control the flow of traffic for pods.
+As pods are dynamically created in an AKS cluster, required network policies can be automatically applied.

 For more information, see Secure traffic between pods using network policies in Azure Kubernetes Service (AKS).